Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Experiments

-As shown in Figure~\ref{fig:slpsize}, the size of the pruned SLP correlates closely with the phrase count.
-The smallest SLP occurs at block size 50, while the largest is at block size 500.
-This trend reflects the reduced structural reuse across blocks at larger sizes.
-Since the SLP forms the basis for grammar serialization, its size has direct implications for space usage.
+As shown in Figure~\ref{fig:slpsize}, the number of productions in the pruned SLP correlates closely with the phrase count.
+The smallest SLP occurs at block size~20, while the largest occurs at block size~500.